Robert A. Holekamp: Business endeavors

 Upon arriving in St. Louis, Holekamp worked for various employers before becoming the manager at a door and sash dealer.
 In 1879, Holekamp and James Gray organized the firm Gray & Holekamp, a wholesale manufacturer and distributor of sashes and doors, and grew the company into the largest dealer in St. Louis.
 In early 1885, Holekamp bought Gray's ownership interest and in December of that year he sold the company to Charles H. Huttig for $40,000.
 Gray & Holekamp is known today as Huttig Building Products, is one of the largest distributor of building products in the United States, and is traded publicly on the NASDAQ Exchange (HBP).

 As a result of the coal pollution in St. Louis and following his doctor's advice, in 1896 Holekamp moved to a farm located three miles outside of Annapolis in Iron County, Missouri.
 He later purchased and operated a saw mill in that area.

-In 1901, Holekamp returned to St. Louis where he purchased a surgical instrument company which he named Holekamp, Grady & Moore.
+In 1901, Holekamp returned to St. Louis where he had previously purchased a surgical instrument company which he later named Holekamp, Grady & Moore.
 He sold the company after operating it for 7 years.

 In 1908, Holekamp co-founded the Holekamp Lumber Company in Webster Groves with his four sons.
 Holekamp moved to Webster Groves and served as the firm's president.
 In addition to the wholesale and retail sale of lumber and hardware, the firm was active in real estate development.
 Holekamp and his sons established many of the subdivisions and built many of the homes in Webster Groves, in neighboring Kirkwood, and in the surrounding southwestern suburbs of St. Louis.
 By the time of Holekamp's death, Holekamp Lumber operated six lumberyards (St. Louis, Maplewood, Affton, Webster Groves, Kirkwood, and Gray Summit), and the company would remain in business until the mid-1980s.